rachaelkalicun/evercooked_blog/source/newsletters/uk-mothers-day-2025.html.md

 ## Why It Matters

-Food doesn’t always follow the calendar.
-Sometimes it shows up when we need it, when we finally have the energy, or when memory calls it back.
-These meals stretched across seasons, cultures, and generations, and that felt just right.

 I honored my mother-in-law through cooking these traditions.
 She wove cultures together without fanfare, and she brought quiet leadership to her kitchen.
 In my own way, I’m trying to carry that forward.
+These meals stretched across seasons, cultures, and generations, and that felt just right.

 If you’re honoring someone through your cooking, reviving a family recipe, or trying something new, I hope this encourages you to keep going.
 The work you’re doing in your kitchen is enough.
 It matters.